-[^] Derived from Housing North's Northwest Michigan Housing Ready Checklist.
+^ Derived from Housing North's Northwest Michigan Housing Ready Checklist.
 The Planning Commission discussed the checklist and its applicability to the Village during the planning process.
 Additional study is required.
+The Planning Commission intends for additional study to determine whether changes are needed.